ddl-wasanthag/Fraud-Detection-Workshop/setup/SETUP.md

 The Following set of instructions guide you through the process of deploying and configuring a Domino environment for the "Fraud Detection" Workshop

 ## Setup Domino Environment
-- Create Fleetcommand Domino Instance** as Prescribed in the `fleetcommand.md` file.
+- Create Fleetcommand Domino Instance as Prescribed in the `./fleetcommand.md` file.

 - Create a copy of checklist Template and work the checklist: `https://docs.google.com/spreadsheets/d/1fbP-eY0gCBw64YnrMXFIDbaLYcwlHrL65UgjarDWj4M/edit?gid=0#gid=0`

-- Create Domino Compute Environment as per `environment.md`
+- Create Domino Compute Environment as per `./environment.md`

 ## Configure Data Source (Admin Section)